-Stuart Forster reports from the Casa das Historias Paula Rego art gallery in Cascais, Portugal.
+Stuart Forster views contemporary art in Portugal at the Casa das Historias Paula Rego in Cascais, a striking art gallery near Lisbon.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.